 If you'd like to write for Online Searcher, please contact me to discuss an idea.
 I'd also be happy to review an outline or draft proposal.
 Author Guidelines are provided here.

 Online Searcher • P.O.
 78225 • Indianapolis, IN 46278 • 317-876-8100 • Fax: 317-876-8300

-Online Searcher is written and edited for librarians and other information professionals who routinely use online services for information delivery, research projects, and knowledge management.
+Online Searcher is written and edited for librarians and other information professionals who routinely use online and web services for information delivery, research projects, and knowledge management.
 Articles are directed to the "hands on" searcher and to managers of information resources in business, professional, government, and educational environments.
 Online Searcher stresses practical, how-to advice on the efficient and effective use of electronic information.
 The readership runs the gamut from novice to experienced researchers.

 Online Searcher covers the entire range of electronic information topics, including industry trends; new products and technologies; professional, business and consumer online services; the internet; enterprise-wide information management; practical search and information management techniques; information professional roles and responsibilities, electronic content; quality issues; web design from an information professional perspective; enterprise search; intranet creation and promotion; and search engines.

 - We stress original work (as opposed to a synthesis or overview based on previously published work).

 - Short, pithy, fact-filled articles are much better than long, wordy pieces.